opf/openproject/docs/system-admin-guide/projects/project-attributes/README.md

 ![Deactivate a project attribute for a project in OpenProject administration](open_project_system_admin_guide_project_attributes_deactivate_for_project.png)

 To add this project attribute to a specific project click the **+Add projects** button.
 A modal will appear allowing you to search for projects to add this project attribute into.
-Please note, that the projects, in which the project attribute is already activated will not be included in that selection.
+Please note, that the projects, in which the project attribute is already activated will be shown disabled in that selection.
 You can include subprojects.

 ![ Configure which projects are activated for a project attribute in OpenProject administration](open_project_system_admin_guide_project_attributes_add.png)